Fore-edge painting: History

-Further research, though, suggests that Davenport's focus on only works linked to royalty may have caused his oversight of prior fore-edge paintings outside the royal libraries.
 Carl J. Weber, fore-edge scholar, suggests that fore-edge painting may have been in practice 7–10 years prior to Mearne's "invention".
 He lists a fore-edge painted copy of The Holy Bible as the first known instance of a signed and dated fore-edge painting.
 The painting on the 1651 bible is signed and dated by the artists: "S.T.
 Lewis Fecit Anno Dom 1653."
 Although the signature "S.T". was originally thought to be the initials of one man, Weber surmises that the work was produced by two (now) known fore-edge artists, brothers Stephen and Thomas Lewis.

 Around 1750, the subject matter of fore-edge paintings changed from simply decorative or heraldic designs to landscapes, portraits, and religious scenes usually painted in full color to reflect the coming trend in popularity of the Picturesque.
-Modern fore-edge painted scenes have many more variations as they can depict numerous subjects not found on earlier specimens.
-These include erotic scenes, or they might involve scenes from novels (like Jules Verne, Sherlock Holmes or Dickens, etc.), as more popular literature featured fore-edge paintings.
-In many cases, the chosen scene will depict a subject related to the book, but in other cases, it did not.
-In one instance, the same New Brunswick landscape was applied to both a Bible and a collection of poetry and plays.
-The artist, bookseller, or owner decides on the scene; thus, the variety is wide.